cloudflare/cloudflare-docs/content/ssl/origin-configuration/authenticated-origin-pull/set-up/per-hostname.md

 {{</tab>}}
 {{</tabs>}}

-## Step 3 - Enable authenticated origin pulls for the hostname
+## 3. Enable authenticated origin pulls for the hostname

 Finally, use the Cloudflare API to send a [`PUT`](https://developers.cloudflare.com/api/operations/per-hostname-authenticated-origin-pull-enable-or-disable-a-hostname-for-client-authentication) request to enable authenticated origin pulls for specific hostnames.